-I am the co-founder and co-owner of Yoga Lab Studio, in State College, PA.We've assembled a great team--I'll be working with my dearest Anna Sunderland Engels and some brilliant local friends, Mark Agrusti, Ariel Xu, and Kristen Boccumini.
-Check us out, we'll be open soon!
+I am the co-founder and co-owner of Yoga Lab Studio, in State College, PA.We've assembled a great team--including my dearest Anna Sunderland Engels and the lights of State College, Mark Agrusti, Ariel Xu, and Kristen Boccumini.
+Check us out!

 We practice yoga because it is difficult to work directly on our minds and our emotions.
 It is much easier to address how we are living in our bodies in the present moment.
 By taking care of our bodies and our breath, we can also--slowly but deliberately, like water over a stone--take care of our minds.
 By practicing yoga (which for me includes yama, niyama, asana, pranayama, and meditation), we can learn to change our moods--and so quite literally we can change how we see the world.